 Delivered via a combination of lectures, workshops and seminars, the MSc programme lasts for 12 months.
 In addition to academic experts in the field, lectures are also given by external visitors from related industries, ensuring that the course content is both up to date and relevant.
 There is often the opportunity for site visits to relevant workplaces.

-Students are given a unique opportunity to solve current and real industrial problems by undertaking a core six-month projects carried out with industrial partners or other organisations.
-The skills gained in this course apply not only to the chemical/related industry but also many other career paths including the manufacturing industry in general, scientific research, legal and environmental services, government and the retail trade.
+Students are given a unique opportunity to solve current and real industrial problems by undertaking a core six-month projects carried out during the latter part of the course with industrial partners or other organisations.

 We started building our innovative new Green Chemistry Centre of Excellence in July 2012.

 MSc students are involved in raising awareness of green chemistry in school children and the general public.

 Why did you choose the MSc in Green Chemistry?